 35. Functions relating to sea fisheries Sections 1, 2, 10 and 19 of the Sea Fisheries Regulations Act 1966 Not applicable 36.
 Power to make standing orders Section 106 of, and paragraph 42 of Schedule 12 to, the Local Government Act 1972 Full Council 37.
-Power to appoint Officers, and to determine the terms and conditions on which they hold office Section 112 of the Local Government Act 1972 Full Council (appointment etc of Head of Paid Service) (including procedures for their dismissal) Governance Committee or its Appointments Sub- Committee (appointment etc of Strategic Directors and Statutory Officers.
-38. Power to make standing orders as to contracts Section 135 of the Local Government Act 1972 Full Council
+Power to appoint staff, and to determine the terms and conditions on which they hold Section 112 of the Local Government Act 1972 Full Council (appointment etc of Head of Paid Service) office (including procedures for their dismissal) Governance Committee or its Appointments Sub-Committee (appointment etc of SLT Directors, Monitoring Officer and Second Tier Managers Head of Paid Service, or the relevant SLT Director, Second Tier Managers on his or her behalf (appointment etc of all staff under Second Tier Managers 38.
+Power to make standing orders as to contracts Section 135 of the Local Government Act 1972 Full Council Olders as to contracts GOVERNMENT ACT 1912